-Bare Metal – The underside of mower decks are just painted, debris thrown against the deck resonates, like a bell.
+Bare Metal – The underside of mower decks is just painted.
+Debris thrown against the deck resonates like a bell.

 Just make sure the deck is clean and dry before painting outdoors.
 You can check out a video on that subject right here.

 The two main types of exhaust mufflers are – Absorptive mufflers and Reflective mufflers.
 Most mowers are fitted with the less expensive absorptive type muffler.
-So what the difference between the cheap one and the more expensive one?
-Design, materials used and execution.
+So what is the difference between the cheap one and the more expensive one?
+Design, materials used, and execution.

 An absorptive muffler is a very basic muffler, probably the one fitted to your mower.
 It doesn’t use any clever engineering, it does a poor job of noise reducing.
 It will usually incorporate a spark arrester, which is a mesh screen that catches any sparks that might exit the engine.

-This muffler causes very little restriction to gas flow which is great for power, that’s why racing cars are so noisy.
-This type muffler is fitted to most lawn mower engines.
+This muffler causes a very little restriction to gas flow which is great for power, that’s why racing cars are so noisy.
+This type of muffler is fitted to most lawnmower engines.